Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 - Distorted Fate (10+), and
 - SAIKYO STRONGER (11)

 At least from my experience as a thumb player.
-Maybe it's different for tablet players.
+Maybe it\'s different for tablet players.
 Feel free to correct me.

 ___